Anti-Inflammatory Diet Plan →

 • Coconut oil – You may not need to use this; it really depends on how fresh your dates are.

-• coffee beans – This is an optional ingredient.
-I like to use chocolate covered espresso beans or coffee beans to garnish the top of the bars
+• Optional – I like to use chocolate covered espresso beans or coffee beans to garnish the top of the bars.

 Yes, this recipe is simple to make, but I created a helpful how-to video for you anyway. 🙂